If you are looking for a fast and efficient way to get lean and fit, sprint intervals might just be your golden ticket.

 Sprint Interval Training Examples

-- Warm-up: 5 minutes of light jogging or brisk walking
+- Warm-up: 5 minutes of light jogging or brisk walking to prepare the muscles and reduce injury risk.

-- Sprint: 20 seconds at full effort
+- Sprint: 20 seconds of all-out effort at maximum speed.

 High-Intensity Sprints vs. Steady-State Cardio